Early Black Detroit

 These people have had to find their homes largely in the crowded Negro district which had been formed before their influx.
 As the population grew it expanded North to about Rowena Street and South to about Macomb, within about 20 city blocks – some of the blocks are small compared with the size of a usual city block.
 They were over crowded in this district.
 They overflowed toward the North beyond Brady Street, toward the South below Lafayette Street, toward the East beyond Rivard Street and toward the West to about Beaubien Street.
 They share the neighborhood with kindly Jews.
 Toward the North end of the district Jews predominate.
 Going toward the East they have pushed into an Italian neighborhood.”

-Housing was short, while being in high demand.
-Haynes reported that 12,000 to 15,000 blacks paid exorbitant rent, in overcrowded and unsanitary housing in an area designed to hold half that number.
+Housing was scarce yet in high demand.
+Haynes reported that 12,000 to 15,000 blacks paid exorbitant rent for overcrowded and unsanitary housing in an area meant to accommodate half that number.
 He noted,

 “The majority of the houses are in very bad repair, many of them actual shanties.
 Less than one-half of the houses probably have bath-rooms or inside toilets.
 The rents are exceedingly high.
 The average rent per room of these houses occupied by Negroes has been estimated at $5.90, while the estimated average rent per room for the city at large is $4.25.
 The prevailing rent per family ranges between $20 per month and $44 per month.
 These rents on houses occupied by colored people have had an estimated increase during the past eighteen months from 50 per cent to as much as 350 per cent in some cases.”